How Often You Should Wash Your Hair, Really

 The good news is that you no longer have to feel guilty about not washing your hair and you are now equipped with the best tips to know how often you should actually be washing.
 The “bad” news is that it takes a little bit of trial and error to figure out the exact timing between washes for your particular hair because each person’s scalp and body is unique.
 But we are here to walk alongside you and give you the best, clean, high-performance products to help you on that journey!

-Please reach out if you need any further help with figuring out your routine - simply send any and all questions to email@example.com!
+Take our HAIR QUIZ to get custom product recommendations and please don't hesitate to reach out if you need any further help with figuring out your routine - simply send any and all questions to email@example.com!